 People shopping for real estate want to picture themselves living in your home.
 The less of your stuff they see, the easier that is.
 Minimal furnishings also make your home appear larger.

 Do this: Remove and store any items that are visible on counters, floors, furniture and tables, and under beds.
 Remove photos and collections on walls, shelves and bookcases.
 Keep art and decor clean, minimal and attractive, but impersonal.
 Make it look like a nice hotel.

 Cost: Figure on spending at least $100 for organizing and cleaning materials, and more if you must rent a storage facility or a truck for hauling.

 4. No curb appeal

 Do this: Trim lawns, pull weeds, plant trees or perennial plants near the front door, scrub the porch, and add some planted pots or baskets.
 Add a new walkway or edge the garden beds.
 Put fresh gravel on the driveway, and repair cracks in asphalt or concrete drive and walks.
 Put a fresh coat of paint on the front door.

 Cost: A budget of $1,000 will go a long way toward improving your home’s curb appeal.
 Exterior house paint costs about $20 a gallon and up.
 Paint the front door or just the trim.
 Buy new pots, and plant them with colorful annuals.
-Weed flower beds, and install new plants.
-If you’ve still got money in your budget, add new door hardware and a brass kick plate.
+Weed flower beds, and add some new plants.
+If you’ve still got money in your budget, install new door hardware and a brass kick plate.

 5. No home inspection

 You might think, “Why pay for an inspection?
 Let the buyer do it.”

 But hiring someone to inspect your home before selling lets you spot and address problems and anticipate concerns buyers might have — thus allowing you to avoid buyers nitpicking over issues that their inspection turns up.
 Also, a positive report is a marketing tool.